CSCfi/csc-user-guide/docs/apps/tensorflow.md

 - 1.13.1: `tensorflow/1.13.1`
 - 1.13.1 with [Horovod](../support/tutorials/gpu-ml.md#multi-gpu-and-multi-node-jobs) support: `tensorflow/1.13.1-hvd`

 Includes [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) with GPU support via CUDA.
-Except for Singularity-based modules, also include all the packages from [Python Data](python-data.md).
-If you find that some package is missing, you can often install it yourself with `pip install --user`.
-If you think that some important TensorFlow-related package should be included in a module provided by CSC, you can send an email to <servicedesk@csc.fi>.

 !!! note

     In Singularity-based modules you need to launch Python with `singularity_wrapper`, see [here for a usage example](../support/tutorials/gpu-ml.md#singularity).

+If you find that some package is missing, you can often install it yourself with `pip install --user`, or `singularity_wrapper exec pip install --user` in Singularity-based modules.
+If you think that some important TensorFlow-related package should be included in a module provided by CSC, you can send an email to <servicedesk@csc.fi>.

 ## License